Zedran/life/README.md

 This is a hobby project focused on exploration of the [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 It is written in Go and utilizes [ebitengine](https://ebitengine.org/) as frontend.

+## Installation

+The application needs to be compiled from source code.
+This process requires [Go compiler](https://go.dev/) version 1.19 or later.
+I have provided scripts for convenience: `mk.sh` for Linux and `mk.bat` for Windows.
+Simply download code or clone repository and run the script designed for your operating system.

 ## Configuration

 ### Config directory structure